Honor in the Syllabus

 1. Affirmation of the Honor Code

-Ideally all class syllabi would affirm the application of the Honor Code at UNC.
-One example is:
+Ideally all class syllabi would actively affirm the application of the Honor Code at UNC.
+For example:

 "The University of North Carolina at Chapel Hill has had a student-led honor system for over 100 years.
 Academic integrity is at the heart of Carolina and we all are responsible for upholding the ideals of honor and integrity.
 The student-led Honor System is responsible for adjudicating any suspected violations of the Honor Code and all suspected instances of academic dishonesty will be reported to the honor system.
 Information, including your responsibilities as a student is outlined in the Instrument of Student Judicial Governance.
 Your full participation and observance of the Honor Code is expected."